 For some industrial processes, environmental reporting is mandatory.
 Examples include activities or processes subject to the integrated pollution prevention and control regime and local authority pollution prevention and control (LAPPC).

 There is more information, including How to complete an environmental report, in Croner’s Environmental Reporting topic.

 Your organisation can self-declare that it has fulfilled the specific requirements of its EMS and is accountable for its attestation.
 It can also seek conformation of its self-declaration by customers and other third parties.
 ISO/IEC 17050-1 is a useful ISO document often used by suppliers for undertaking self-declaration.

-Certification is an independent assessment process, carried out by independent accredited organisations.
+Certification is an independent third-party assessment process, carried out by independent organisations accredited through the UK national accreditation body, UKAS.
 EMS certification is widely used by all types of organisations.
-Using accredited professional certifiers ensures your EMS is fit for purpose and conforms to the requirements of ISO 14001.
+Using accredited professional certifiers assures your stakeholders and investors that your EMS is fit for purpose and conforms to the requirements of ISO 14001.
 See the EMS Accreditation, Certification and Verification topic.